latex3/latex3/CONTRIBUTING.md

   50 chars); leave a blank line then give more detail if required
 - We use  GitHub Actions  for (light) testing: you can check locally that things pass using `l3build`
-- We favour a single linear history so will (likely) rebase accepted pull requests
+- We favor a single linear history so will (likely) rebase accepted pull requests
 - Where a commit fixes or closes an issue, please include this information in the first line of the commit message [`(fixes #X)` or similar] as this